mmichlin66/mimcss-site/guide/styled-components.md

 We don't actually need to perform any rendering because we are not changing any HTML structure - that's why we return `false`.
 For complex components, this can be an efficient way to handle style changes - changing the styles directly instead of re-rendering with different style rules.
 Using the styles this way makes then "dynamic" - the feature that all browsers support but which is rarely used in the standard CSS approach where the style rules are seen as static.

 There is a caveat in the above code though: setting a style property isn't different from other DOM-writing operations and without the proper care it can have adverse effects such as layout thrashing.
 Mimcss provides several methods of *activation scheduling* that work for both style activation and style property setting.
 The `setProp` method has an optional parameter `schedulerType` that can be used to specify what scheduling/activation method to use.
-Alternatively (and preferably) a default scheduling method can be set using the [setDefaultScheduler](/mimcss/reference/modules/schedulingapi.html#setdefaultscheduler) function.
+Alternatively (and preferably) a default scheduling method can be set using the [setDefaultScheduler](../reference.html?path=modules/SchedulingAPI.html#setDefaultScheduler) function.

 Mimcss supports several built-in scheduler types and allows the library users to create their own schedulers.
 For more information see the [Activation Scheduling](activation-scheduling.html) unit.

-## Referencing External Style Definitions
+## Referencing external style definitions
-We have seen in this guide how we can reference rules defined in a different style definition class using the `$use` function:
+We have seen in this guide how we can reference rules defined in a different style definition class using the `$use` method:

 ```tsx
 class CommonStyles extends css.StyleDefinition